• Skip to primary navigation

 How To Make Garlic Lime Butter Sauce

 Peel the garlic cloves.
 Using a mortar and pestle, mash the garlic cloves with a pinch of salt.

 Cut the limes in half and juice using a lemon/lime squeezer.

-Melt the butter, then add the mashed garlic mixture waiting until it gets golden brown while continuously stirring.
+Melt butter on medium heat, then add the mashed garlic (or fresh minced garlic).
+Cook garlic until it gets golden brown while continuously stirring.

 Garlic Lime Butter Before Cooking